-EILEEN TAMDirector of

-Philanthropic Solutions

-Eaton Vance

-"Pairing a Roth conversion with a charitable contribution like a Donor-Advised Fund in the same year allows an investor to offset their conversion gains with a tax deduction, while the gift of an appreciated asset helps them support their favorite charities and build a giving legacy through the DAF's tax-free growth."
+EILEEN TAM Director of Philanthropic Solutions Eaton Vance "Pairing a Roth conversion with a charitable contribution like a Donor-Advised Fund in the same year allows an investor to offset their conversion gains with a tax deduction, while the gift of an appreciated asset helps them support their favorite charities and build a giving legacy through the DAF's tax-free growth."

-Why Roth conversions might make sense now
+Roth conversions might make sense in a lower market and tax environment

-Because conversions require investors to pay taxes on any capital gains, converting during a down market may lead to a lower tax impact.
-With the S&P 500 Index down from its highs at the beginning of the year, converting now may offer tax advantages to those who believe they will be in a higher tax bracket during retirement.
+Because conversions require investors to pay taxes on any capital gains, converting during a down market and/ or having a lower tax bracket may lead to a lower tax impact.
+Converting in a lower market and tax environment may offer tax advantages to those who believe they will be in a higher tax bracket during retirement.